OVERSIZED ITEMS collection

 - Do not stack items.

-- Waste must be accessible a
+- Waste must be accessible.

 - If it can fit in a regular garbage bag, it is not oversized waste.
 Small, loose items that can fit in a garbage bag are for regular weekly curbside collection.